 - 1 tablespoon coffee liqueur or coffee-flavored Italian syrup

-1. Base: Process the water and flax seed in a blender until it is thick and foamy.
-Set aside.
+- Process the water and flax seed in a blender until it is thick and foamy.

-2. In a saucepan over low heat, combine the margarine, brown sugar, syrup, cocoa, and flax seed mixture.
+- In a saucepan over low heat, combine the buttery spread, cocoa powder, brown sugar, syrup, and flax seed mixture.
 Stir until the consistency is thick and custard-like.
-Stir in the vanilla.
-Set aside.
+Remove from the heat and stir in the vanilla.

-3. In a medium bowl, combine the graham cracker crumbs, coconut, cocoa nibs, and nuts.
-Add to the mixture in the saucepan, and mix well.
-Pack the mixture into an oiled 9-inch square cake pan lined with baking parchment cut to fit.
-Set aside.
+- In a medium bowl, combine the graham cracker crumbs, coconut, cocoa nibs, and nuts.
+Add to the mixture in the saucepan and mix well.
+Pack the mixture into an greased 9x9-inch pan lined with baking parchment cut to fit.

-4. Filling: Cream together the cream cheese, margarine, custard powder, liqueur, and vanilla.
-Add the confectioners’ sugar.
-Beat until it is creamy, then spread it over the crumb base.
-Refrigerate until the filling has set, at least 30 minutes.
+- Cream together the cream cheese alternative, buttery spread, custard powder, liqueur, and vanilla with a hand mixer.
+Add the confectioners’ sugar and beat until creamy.
+Spread the mixture over the crumb base, and refrigerate until set, at least 30 minutes.

-6. Heat the vegan cream in the top of a double boiler over simmering water until almost to the boiling point.
+- Heat the vegan cream in the top of a double boiler over simmering water until almost to the boiling point.
 Alternatively, you can cook the cream in a microwave-safe bowl for about 1 minute at 50 % power or until it is very hot, but not boiling.
-(If the mixture curdles, blend it again until smooth.)
+If the mixture curdles, blend it again until smooth.